 Computed Tomographic Myelography

 Computed tomographic (CT) myelography is a procedure to examine your spinal canal.
-Contrast dye is used to help caregivers see your nerves, bones, or spinal cord more clearly.
+Contrast liquid is used to help healthcare providers see your nerves, bones, or spinal cord more clearly.

 - You have bleeding or a discharge coming from where the needle was put into your back.